 AN: Rewritten!
 Because any character of mine is never given a name just because, I will tell you that the name Joanne is stolen from a character in Rent.
 No relation to the character, I'm just uncreative with names, and I was in a production of RENT at the time when I first wrote this chapter (Seven years ago!
 Yikes).

 Mr. Skaff could just make out the indisputable sound of a fast-paced stride approaching his office.
 A moment later, his door swung open.

-"Someone needs to permanently tranquilize that man,"she sighed heavily, placing a folder on his desk, "I think it's safe to say he doesn't like me very much."
+"Someone needs to restrain that man.
+I think it's safe to say he doesn't like me very much."